isabella-onder/Quarkonium/README.md

 Completed.

 Further tasks it can do:
-- Calculate binding energies for given l and energy range (which is automatically input), numerically find radial wavefunction until divergence.
+- Calculate binding energies for given l and energy range (which is automatically input), numerically find radial wavefunction until divergence,
-- For s-states: approximate wavefunction at origin and hence find hyperfine splitting energy & width for magnetic transition (i.e. spin flip).
+- For s-states: approximate wavefunction at origin and hence find hyperfine splitting energy & width for magnetic transition (i.e. spin flip),
-- Finds decay widths for various processes according to QCD formulae: lepton, hadronic, magnetic and radiative decay.
+- Finds decay widths for various processes according to QCD formulae: lepton, hadronic, magnetic and radiative decay,
 - Optimise the strong coupling constant by using finding minimum difference between numerical and experimental values, using analytic relationships.
 --> corroborates J/Psi suppression in the Quark Gluon Plasma observed at CERN and RHIC, as expected theoretically (Matsui, 2003).